ecxod/gumicorn/docs/source/faq.rst

 If you use a reverse proxy like NGINX you might see 502 returned to a client.

-In the gunicorn logs you might simply see ``[35] [INFO] Booting worker with pid: 35``
+In the gumicorn logs you might simply see ``[35] [INFO] Booting worker with pid: 35``

 It's completely normal for workers to be stop and start, for example due to max-requests setting.
-Ordinarily gunicorn will capture any signals and log something.
+Ordinarily gumicorn will capture any signals and log something.

 This particular failure case is usually due to a SIGKILL being received, as it's not possible to catch this signal silence is usually a common side effect!
 A common